-IST 321, 322, 323, 324, 423, 425, and 428 plus three hours of an IST Environmental elective course.
+IST 321, 322, 323, 324, 423, plus three hours of an IST environmental studies course elective.

 Transportation Technology Area of Emphasis

 In addition to the general Environmental Science degree, there is also a Transportation Technology Area of Emphasis.
 This area of emphasis integrates knowledge and skills from the environmental sciences with specific course content related to the development and environmental assessment of transportation systems.
 Area of emphasis includes basic skills in survey techniques, advanced coursework in GIS, the integration of GIS with CAD applications, and the design and operation of transportation systems.